fluteds/rss-hn/readme.md

   - `pagination`:
     - `maxVisibleButtons`: Maximum number of visible pagination buttons.

-- `backend`:
+- Backend `(backend)`

-  Server-side settings, including:
+  Server side settings, including:

   - `maxItemsPerFeed`: Maximum number of items to fetch from each feed.

 ## Setup

+The setup is tailored to run via Vercel, as I use Vercel to host the site.

 - Clone the repo
 - Install dependencies with `npm install`